 The Wild of Kerala

-Wildlife of Kerala is another major attraction.
-The State boast number of wildlife Sanctuary depicting the flora and fauna of the state.
+The wildlife of Kerala is another major attraction.
+The State boasts a number of wildlife Sanctuary depicting the flora and fauna of the state.
 Thirty Percent of Kerala land is covered, by forests.
 The jungles of Kerala are popular for the Elephants and Tigers besides other animals.
 Periyar Wild Life Sanctuary, Parimbikulam Wild Life Sanctuary, Eravikulam National Park are the major wildlife centers.
 Kumarakom, Thattekkad, Myladumpara are the main Bird watching centers.

 Periyar National Park

 The Periyar wildlife sanctuary perfect tourist spots for wildlife enthusiasts.
 Periyar is a renowned wildlife sanctuary in India.
 Travel to Periyar and have a time of your life in a park that is a haven for a number of wild and feathered species.
 Also known as Thekkady Wildlife Sanctuary, it provides a perfect atmosphere for watching wild animals in their natural habitat.
 Spanning over an area of 777 sq. km, the sanctuary occupies a good space on the Cardamom Hills of Western Ghats.
 Travel on the splendid artificial lake within the sanctuary to experience the exciting wildlife of the Periyar wildlife sanctuary.
 The forest here slopes into the Periyar lake, which serves as the waterhole for the animals where they can be spotted taking a dip or drinking the water.
 Boat services are available to take the visitor around the lake.